vytdev/debug-stick/README.md

 6. Load up your world!
 7. Type `/give @s vyt:debug_stick`, or check the Creative menu.
 8. That's it!

+## 🧱 Version Compatibility

+This add-on supports Minecraft Bedrock **1.20.0 and above**.

+- "Block Viewer" requires MCBE >=1.20.60
+- Enable `Holiday Creator Features` for MCBE <1.20.30
+- Enable `Beta APIs` for MCBE <1.21.70

+Make sure you download the version that matches your Minecraft version.

+### 📦 On CurseForge

+If you're on mobile, switch to "Desktop Mode" so the download button appears.
+Then:

+1. Click "Filter By" (on the left)
+2. Select your Minecraft version
+3. Pick the matching add-on release
+4. Click "Download" (the middle button, not the one on the far right)

+### 📦 On GitHub

+Each list the Minecraft versions it was tested with, like:

+> Tested with Minecraft: 1.21.80, 1.21.81/82, 1.21.90, 1.21.92

+If your Minecraft version is listed, that's the one you want.
+Then:

+1. Open the "Assets" section
+2. Download either the `.zip` or `.mcpack` file

 ## 🎉 Support